 - Huw Hughes |

-The issue of sustainability and competing methods of approaching it are becoming more and more present in the denim industry - and the fashion industry as a whole.
+The issue of sustainability is becoming more and more prevalent in the denim industry - and the fashion industry as a whole.
 But does the word risk becoming more of a label-selling buzzword than a call for action?
-That question seemed to be bouncing around the walls of the Westergasfabriek in the heart of Amsterdam, as industry professionals looked to clear up the matter.
+That question was bouncing around the walls of the Westergasfabriek in the heart of Amsterdam on Wednesday, as industry professionals looked to clear up the matter.

 “Our pipeline is ramping up like a hot plate in a chemistry lab, but we’re not just focusing on what sounds good in marketing, we’re focusing on what has a real world impact,” said Roian Atwood, Head of Sustainability at Wrangler.
 He had just given a presentation about sustainable practices in denim production at the Kingpins Transformers event, and was eager to sit down with FashionUnited to explain more.